 I found a safe edge of solid ground to the side of the waterfall where I took several photos and conversed with a man down below the waterfall.
-He stepped inside of the waterfall several times to explore.
+He stepped inside the waterfall several times to explore.

 We were not willing to take the risk to take the decommissioned path down to the bottom of the falls as we were on a tight schedule, and frankly, it wasn’t worth the risk to go down in the winter.

 By this time we knew it was time for lunch and to go buy some warmer socks from a nearby Walmart.
-A few KM away we drove into Waterdown to the local Walmart to get some wool socks and stop for an all-day breakfast at Sunset Grill.
+A few KM away we drove into Waterdown to the local Walmart to get some wool socks and stop for all-day breakfast at Sunset Grill.

 La Grande Hermine, Jordan Habour, Ontario

 On our way to the next waterfall, we decided to make pitstop at one of my favourite locations to shoot along the way to Niagara, the famous shipwreck at Jordan Habour.
 With no official address, it is located near 2793 N Service Road, beside the Don Cherry restaurant.

 This ship is a replica of a 483-year-old shit which brought Jacques Cartier to Canada in 1535, to claim the land in the name of France.
 While the replica is only 51 years old, it still just as interesting to see, as these types of ships are usually only seen in movies or history books.